 In 1973 Lawrence Horn married a second time to a beautiful senior American Airlines flight attendant named Mildred Maree.
 The couple had their first child in 1974 but by the end of the decade their marriage was failing.
 Mildred Horn moved away from the West Coast to Washington DC.
 In spite of the separation Lawrence and Mildred Horn continued with a relationship of some sort and Mildred became pregnant again by her husband.
 Mildred Horn gave birth to twins in August 1984 eleven weeks before their due date.
 The girl recovered from the premature birth but not so Trevor Horn, the boy, who needed regular on-going hospital treatment.

 In 1985 an accident caused by a hospital in the course of his treatment left Trevor brain damaged and needing round-the-clock care.
 Lawrence and Mildred Horn subsequently sued the hospital for medical malpractice.
 In 1990 they eventually settled out of court for a sum of around $2 million.
 Both Mildred and Lawrence Horn each received part of the settlement by way of a single payment.
 Another portion was used to pay for Trevor’s on-going care.
 Trevor was to receive just over half of the total sum in 2003 when he reached the age of eighteen.
-In the event of Trevor dying before 2003 his entire share of $1.1 would go to the surviving parents or parent.
+In the event of Trevor dying before 2003 his entire share of $1.1 million would go to the surviving parents or parent.

 By the early 1990s Lawrence Horn and Mildred Horn were divorced.
 He had been laid off from Motown and was finding life difficult as a freelance music engineer.
 His settlement from the hospital quickly ran out and he was getting deeper and deeper into debt, amongst other things with outstanding child support payments for the couple’s three children.